pavlosaim/kfusion-opencl/README.md

 The evaluation was done on an NVidia GeForce GTX 770 GPU, running the ICL-NUIM data set "lr kt2" loop.

-The default KFusion of SLAMBench ran at 203 frames per second.
+The default KFusion of SLAMBench ran at 203 frames per second and 18.118m ATE.

-This optimized version ran at 634 frames per second.
+This optimized version ran at 634 frames per second and 19.38m ATE.

 ### Info
 You will need SLAMBench to make and run the code.
 Head to SLAMBench repo for more information on how to install it.